 Unlike Malacca, Valparaiso’s decline was not due to capture.
 Instead, it was because of obsolescence.

 The Panama Canal was completed in 1914, providing a more convenient route to the east than the difficult Straits of Magellan.
-Anybody who has seen pictures of friends headed to Ushuaia, the ‘end of the world’, would have seen the incredible winds there.
+Anybody who has seen pictures of friends headed to Ushuaia, the ‘end of the world’, would have seen the incredible winds at the southern tip of the Americas.
 It gives an idea of what sailing ships could expect when rounding Cape Horn.

-But the Panama Canal meant that the West-East shipping routes could bypass those treacherous waters – but also Valparaiso.
-So Valparaiso declined, eventually re-imagining itself as a city of academia and the arts.
+The Panama Canal meant that the West-East shipping routes could bypass those treacherous waters – but also Valparaiso.
+So Valparaiso declined, eventually re-imagining itself as a city of Chilean academia and the arts.

 Carbon offset information to Valparaiso, Chile